Callie and Marie: Concept and creation

+Design

 The characters went through multiple designs and outfits during development.

 Callie and Marie were created for and first appeared in Splatoon for the Wii U in 2015.
 They were part of a pop duo known as the Squid Sisters, where they were the hosts of Inkopolis News.
 Their role was to provide updates and map rotations to the player whenever they booted up the game, while being the singers behind some of the game's soundtrack, such as "Calamari Inkantation".
 The names Callie and Marie may come from the Italian word calamari.
 Callie in particular was meant to invoke the image of a "Western" singer when she sang, while Marie was meant to sound like a "Folk" musician, who "put her fists into the song".

 When designing the characters, the development team was not aiming for typical Japanese idols, but an "edgy" idol more typically seen in Western countries.
 Artist Seita Inoue also wanted to capture the "homemade feel" of upcoming idol presentations on radio programs and late-night shows, illustrating them as characters whose popularity had not quite exploded.
 The designs for them were originally conceived by one of the developers who created the generic non-playable characters for the title, with Inoue drawing their art afterward.
 When writing the pair, the development team were very particular in how they would speak, with some speaking up if they felt a line was out of character for one of the girls.
 In early drafts of the game, they were originally shrine maidens, who received messages from "God".
 These "messages" would have actually been sound waves that traveled from present day conversations to another planet and back to Splatoons version of Earth, which was set 12,000 years in the future.
 The duo receive these, and misinterpret them as coming from a divine power.

 Several elements of their design were intended to reference their "squid" nature, such as the splay of their fingers, and their pupils which resemble those of a squid.
 The dark makeup around their eyes on the other hand was intended to reference makeup used by punk rock groups.
 Several outfit designs were considered, with military or casual themes suggested, though the development team focused on differentiating them from the player models.
 Multiple hair styles were also considered, and while they were being decided, they chose to go with a sleeker look for the characters.
 The finalized outfits feature patterns on their dresses meant to look like sequins, "simple yet shiny".
 As an additional detail, Callie was given a beauty mark on her left cheek below her eye, while Marie was given one on her right.